 When you modify user permissions in Exchange, you may need to perform this on both your internal and external connector, then restart the transport and hub services to get permissions settings to apply.
 If you feel this error message is incorrect, resetting specific permissions entries (such as the the NT_AUTHORITY\SELF entry for a particular user) may resolve.

-For additional information, check out this Active Directory documentation.
+For additional information, review this Active Directory documentation.

-Another possibility is that you might need to whitelist the IP addresses that HubSpot uses to make the IMAP and SMTP connection to your mail server.
+You might also need to whitelist the IP addresses that HubSpot uses to make the IMAP and SMTP connection to your mail server.
 Sometimes, there can be a filter on the MSA that prevents us from submitting mail some or all of the time.